Gate lattices and the stabilized automorphism group: Gates, gate lattices and the stabilized automorphism group

 \begin{proof} (1) $\implies$ (2): If $f$ is inert for some $(X, \sigma^n)$, then because $(X, \sigma^n)$ is itself topologically conjugate to a mixing SFT, by Wagoner's result it is a product of simple automorphisms of higher powers of $\sigma^n$.

-(2) $\implies$ (1): This is obvious from the definition of the dimension group through rays and beams \cite{LiMa95}, namely if we represent $X$ as the edge where the automorphism is a simple graph symmetry, the action on rays is clearly the identity map.
+(2) $\implies$ (1): This is obvious from the definition of the dimension group through rays and beams \cite[§7.5]{LiMa95}.
+Namely, if we represent $X$ as the edge shift where the automorphism is a simple graph symmetry, the action on rays is clearly the identity map, so simple automorphism are inert.
+Conjugating an inert automorphism back to $X$ preserves inertness.
+We conclude by recalling that the inert automorphism form a group, as they are the kernel of a homomorphism.

 (2) $\implies$ (3): If $f$ is a simple automorphism of $\sigma^n$, then the edge permutations are obviously commuting gates, and thus $f$ is directly a gate lattice on the subgroup $n\Z$ (note that looking through a topological conjugacy of course does not change the set of gates, nor affect the commutation of their translates).